 Style and Quality

-This Woodbridge model uses an average of 1.28 gallons per flush.
-It’s why the EPA awarded it their Water-Sense certificate.
-Woodbridge claims it will save you 16,500 gallons a year compared to a standard single flush 3-gallon toilet.
+This Woodbridge toilet uses an average of 1.28 gallons per flush, earning it the EPA’s WaterSense certificate.
+Woodbridge claims it will save the average home 16,500 gallons of water per year compared to a traditional 3-gallon flush.

-Woodbridge is based in California, so they have American support teams on hand should you need advice on installation or spare parts.
+Woodbridge is based in California, which means they have an American customer support team if you need any help with installation or spare parts.

 What We Don't Like